Neural-Ninja/ImgAug_ClassSeg_CodeHub/README.md

 # ImgAug_ClassSeg_CodeHub

 Welcome to ImgAug_ClassSeg_CodeHub, your go-to resource for state-of-the-art image augmentation codes tailored for classification and segmentation tasks.
-This repository houses a comprehensive collection of meticulously crafted scripts and utilities designed to enhance your image datasets and empower your machine learning models.
+This repository houses a comprehensive collection of meticulously crafted scripts and utilities designed to enhance your image datasets and empower your machine learning and deep learning models.

 ## Key Features